 - 15. Named Plaintiff Erriyah Jones is a 26-year-old woman.
 She was arrested on Friday, January 19, 2018, for two alleged felony offenses.
 She is currently unemployed and lives with and takes care of her mother, who receives disability payments and food stamps.
 She cannot afford the \$50,000 money bail amount required for her release without an inquiry or findings concerning her ability to pay.
 She has health issues requiring medication and a special diet, but is not being provided either at the Jail.
 She represents herself as an individual and a class of similarly situated people subjected to Defendants' wealth-based post-arrest detention scheme.
 See Exhibit 3, Declaration of Erriyah Jones. - 16.
 Named Plaintiff Destinee Tovar is a 19-year-old woman.
 She was arrested on Janaury 19, 2018, for an alleged misdemeanor offense.
 She is currently unemployed and without stable housing.
 She cannot afford the \$1,500 money bail amount required for her release without an inquiry or findings concerning her ability to pay.
 She represents herself as an individual and a class of similarly situated people subjected to Defendants' wealth-based post-arrest detention scheme.
 See Exhibit 4, Declaration of Destinee Tovar. - 17.
 Named Plaintiff Patroba Michieka is a 30-year-old man.
 He was arrested on January 19, 2018, for an alleged state-jail-felony offense.
 He struggles to meet the basic necessities of life and lives with his mother to avoid homelessness.
 He cannot afford the \$500 money bail amount required for his release without an inquiry or findings concerning his ability to pay.
 He was working a few days a week before his arrest, but fears he will lose that job because he is in custody.
-He represents himself as an individual and a class of similarly situated people subjected to

-Defendants' wealth-based post-arrest detention scheme.
+He represents himself as an individual and a class of similarly situated people subjected to Defendants' wealth-based post-arrest detention scheme.
 See Exhibit 5, Declaration of Patroba Michieka.

 - 18. Named Plaintiff James Thompson is a 28-year-old man.
 He was arrested on Thursday, January 18, 2018, for two alleged state jail felonies.
 He is indigent and unemployed, and avoids homelessness by living with his parents.
 He cannot afford the \$60,000 money bail amount that Dallas County requires for his release without an inquiry or findings concerning his ability to pay.
 He represents himself as an individual and a class of similarly situated people subjected to Defendants' wealth-based post-arrest detention scheme.
 See Exhibit 6, Declaration of James Thompson. - 19.
-Plaintiff Faith in Texas is a multi-racial faith movement for social justice that trains teams of leaders in local churches, mosques, and synagogues that serve low- and moderate-income people.
-These Justice Teams identify systemic problems that affect their communities and move entire congregations to action through policy campaigns like the Live Free campaign, which has as its chief goal ending mass incarceration in the state of Texas. - 20.
-Texas Organizing Project ("TOP") promotes social and economic equality for low to moderate income Texans through community and electoral organizing.
-TOP provides hard working Texans the opportunity to implement real change by organizing their own neighborhoods, investing their time and energy in causes relevant to their respective communities, and collectively taking ownership over TOP's agenda, strategy and direction. - 21.
-Defendant Dallas County is a municipal corporation organized under the laws of the State of Texas.2 The County, through the Commissioners Court, makes policy decisions about which arrestees are eligible for release on unsecured bond or non-financial conditions, and which arrestees, among those arrested by Dallas County law enforcement officers, may be released on a citation instead of being arrested.
+Defendant Dallas County is a municipal corporation organized under the laws of the State of Texas.1 The County, through the Commissioners Court, makes policy decisions about which arrestees are eligible for release on unsecured bond or non-financial conditions, and which arrestees, among those arrested by Dallas County law enforcement officers, may be released on a citation instead of being arrested.
 The County also makes policy decisions about whether and at what level to fund the County's jail, courts, and pretrial services agency.
-The County's policies result in systemic wealth-based pretrial detention of Dallas County arrestees.
+The County's policies result in systemic wealth-based pretrial detention of Dallas County arrestees. - 20.
+The Dallas County Sheriff is a County official, the head of the Dallas County Sheriff's Department, and the keeper of the County Jail.
+The Dallas County Sheriff, Defendant